Reporting on an international or a pilot activity grant received until 2025

 Interim report

-• The date of the interim report is indicated in the contract you signed as well as the conditions and recommendations made by the Programming Committee on Youth.
+• The date of the interim report was indicated on the contract you signed as well as the conditions and recommendations made by the Programming Committee on Youth.

-• This report is meant to evaluate how the first part of the work plan went.
-You should explain, about each activity:
+• This report was meant to evaluate how the first part of the work plan went.
+You should provide information about each activity:

 • Which objectives were reached?